matthew-matvei/matthew-matvei.github.io/src/Blog/next-idea.md

 * Demonstrate extensions (bind, default etc.)
 * When not to use it
   * Team doesn't understand it / want it
+* Some common confusions
+  * The function of 'HandleOk' and 'HandleFailure'
+  * This is a pipeline, not a builder object, so callback functions are (optionally) invoked in order before continuing.
+I.e., the placement of a 'handleFailure' matters